Associate Professor Rico Tabor

 Josh undertook his Honours year in 2017 in the SMaCLab, researching the spatiotemporal evolution of complex fluid films.
 He spent the following year travelling and learning about the rheology of non-Newtonian systems as a research assistant in the Chemistry and Materials Science and Engineering.
 In 2019, Josh returned to the SMaCLab to commence his PhD, exploring the relationship between nanostructure and properties for self-assembled fluids.

 Ash completed his Bachelor of Science with Chemistry and Applied Mathematics Majors in 2018 at Monash University.
 Ash joined the SMaC team in 2018, in an undergraduate research project, to investigate the rheological properties and stability of cellulose nanofibers in the presence of surfactants.
-Ash has returned in 2019 to tackle Honours under the supervision of Associate Professor Rico Tabor.
-The project looks at remodeling small-angle neutron scattering (SANS) data for worm-like micellar systems.
+Ash returned in 2019 to tackle Honours under the supervision of Associate Professor Rico Tabor, where his project looked at re-modelling small-angle neutron scattering (SANS) data for worm-like micellar systems.
 In 2020, Ash started his PhD in the SMaCLab, looking into the molecular basis for self-assembly phenomena, with a focus in scattering techniques and tensiometry.
 Outside of research, Ash enjoys expanding his culinary repertoire, solving 'twisty' puzzles, and listening to music.

 Michaela Wawryk is in her final year of a Bachelor of Science Advanced – Research degree, doing her Honours project with Assoc.
 Prof. Rico Tabor.
 She has previously undertaken research projects in materials and physical chemistry, and this year is looking into the fabrication of unique surfaces using particle self-alignment.
 Michaela's PhD project focuses on investigation of conductive cable bateria in sediments.